 Finally, bus maintenance is one of the simplest yet often overlooked aspects of bus safety.
 Bus companies need to invest in maintaining their fleets.
 Even though bus maintenance can increase operating costs, it prevents predictable accidents from mechanical failure from happening.
 Anytime a maintenance issue causes a bus accident, the owner of the vehicle is responsible for the injuries and deaths which result from it.

 What to Do After a Bus Accident Injury

 If you’ve sustained injuries in a bus accident, it’s likely that someone could have prevented your suffering but failed to do so.
 No one should have to deal with the pressures of medical debt, time lost at work, and other financial struggles caused by bus accidents.
-If you need help, call Arnold & Itkin LLP.
+If you need help, call Arnold & Itkin.

 Our team of bus accident lawyers fights for the compensation clients need after serious accidents.
 We never back down, we never accept less than clients deserve, and we will be your aggressive advocate through every step of the process.